All About Mental Health Counselors

 The states with the most job growth for Mental Health Counselor are Utah, Arizona, and Virginia.
 Watch out if you plan on working in Illinois, Kansas, or Maine.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Mental Health Counselors
+What Tools do Mental Health Counselors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Mental Health Counselors: